JoshBradshaw/joshbradshaw.github.io/_posts/2014-12-07-resolving-housing-disputes.markdown

 It costs $40 to make an application, but the landlord may be forced to pay your fees if the landlord-tenant board decide in your favor.
 Landlord-tenant hearings are a fairly easy process, your do not need a lawyer and hearings take place at Service Ontario, which is easily accessible by bus.
 Hearings last approximately an hour, and you will have a judgement and payment within a matter of weeks if they rule in your favor.

 ## Small Claims Court
-If you've been screwed over by a landlord in a way that isn't explicitly covered in Ontario's landlord-tenant act (the victims of the Schembri Scandal would be a good example), or if you no longer live in the bad landlord's property, you may sue them in Ontario's small claims court.
+If you have a dispute with a landlord that isn't explicitly covered in Ontario's landlord-tenant act (the victims of the Schembri Scandal would be a good example), or if you no longer live in the bad landlord's property, you may sue them in Ontario's small claims court.
 Here is a page outlining the process: http://www.attorneygeneral.jus.gov.on.ca/english/courts/scc/b4aClaim.asp
 The statue of limitations on many of the things that bad landlords do is relatively long, so you can sue them even if you've since left the property and ended the lease.

 ## Final Notes